Skip to content

 This is in addition to a neighbourhood budget which each county councillor has to use for local initiatives which is supported by the AAPs.

-For further information on AAP funding for community groups and local organisations see Apply for funding through Durham AAP.
+For further information on AAP funding for community groups and local organisations see Apply for funding for your community or group.

 Board members